How Much Do Medical Billers and Coders Make?

-The AAPC survey found that 33.8% of respondents worked remotely in 2020, with most employed by organizations in other states.
+The AAPC survey found that over 70% of medical codign professionals work entirely or partially from home.
 While the pandemic may have contributed to this percentage, employers have created a consistent work-from-home trend for the past several years.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to earn your online nursing degree?

 Resources and articles written by professionals and other nurses like you.